'His heart was failing:' Apex man experiences life-threatening effects of COVID-19 weeks after diagnosis

 "His blood pressure bottomed out.
 His organs started to fail.
 His cardiac output was extremely low.
 His heart was failing.
 They put in a heart pump to save his life," Ashlea recounted.

-With his wife by his side, Attorney Chavez Adams spent nearly a week in ICU.
+With his wife by his side, Chavez Adams, a lawyer, spent nearly a week in ICU.
 According to his medical team, the diagnosis wasn't COVID.
 In fact, he tested negative.
 Chavez was suffering from Myocarditis, a life-threatening after effect from Coronavirus.

-"I think that's something a lot of people forget or are confused about it," said Adams.
+"I think that's something a lot of people forget or are confused about it," Adams said.

 Ashlea, a popular health and food blogger for "All Healthy Things" made sure her readers understood.
 She posted a message that went viral, encouraging everyone to take the virus seriously especially as our state enters Phase 3.

 "I just want people to be safe and smart.
-I want to say thank you to all of the specialists, all of the nurses and doctors who saved my life," said Chavez Adams.
+I want to say thank you to all of the specialists, all of the nurses and doctors who saved my life," Chavez Adams said.

 'His heart was failing:' Apex man experiences life-threatening effects of COVID-19 weeks after diagnosis